Brighton, Boston: History

+Early history

 In 1630, land comprising present-day Allston–Brighton and Newton was assigned to Watertown.
 In 1634, the Massachusetts Bay Colony transferred ownership of the south side of the Charles River, including present-day Allston–Brighton and Newton, from Watertown to Newtowne, which was soon renamed Cambridge.
 In 1646, Reverend John Eliot established a "Praying Indian" village on the present Newton–Brighton boundary, where resided local natives converted to Christianity.
 The first permanent English settlement came as settlers crossed the Charles River from Cambridge, establishing Little Cambridge, the area's name before 1807.

 Before the American Revolutionary War, Little Cambridge became a small, prosperous farming community with fewer than 300 residents.
 Its inhabitants included wealthy Boston merchants such as Benjamin Faneuil (after whom a street in Brighton is named).
 A key event in the history of Allston–Brighton was the establishment in 1775 of a cattle market to supply the Continental Army.
 Jonathan Winship I and Jonathan Winship II established the market, and in the post-war period that followed, the Winships became the largest meat packers in Massachusetts.
 The residents of Little Cambridge resolved to secede from Cambridge when the latter's government made decisions detrimental to the cattle industry and also failed to repair the Great Bridge linking Little Cambridge with Cambridge proper.
 Legislative approval for separation was obtained in 1807, and Little Cambridge renamed itself Brighton.

 In 1820, the horticulture industry was introduced to the town.
 Over the next 20 years, Brighton blossomed as one of the most important gardening neighborhoods in the Boston area.
 Its businessmen did not neglect the cattle industry, however.
 In 1834, the Boston & Worcester Railroad was built, solidifying the community's hold on the cattle trade.
 By 1866, the town contained 41 slaughterhouses, which later were consolidated into the Brighton Stock Yards and Brighton Abattoir.

 In October 1873, the Town of Brighton in Middlesex County voted to annex itself to the City of Boston in Suffolk County, and in January 1874 Brighton officially became part of the City of Boston.
 Allston–Brighton's population grew rapidly in the next 50 years, rising from 6,000 in 1875 to 47,000 by 1925.

+Post-annexation

+Since its inception in 1897, the Boston Marathon route has passed through Brighton.
+Many spectators gather every year along Commonwealth Avenue to cheer on runners.

+In 2007, Boston-area public television affiliate WGBH-TV constructed new headquarters on Guest Street.
+In 2015, athletic footwear and apparel company New Balance also built a large headquarters complex on the street, after having been based nearby for over 35 years.
+Since the mid-2010s, there has been a large amount of mixed-use development in the Boston Landing area of northern Brighton, including the same-named Commuter Rail station, built as infill, and the Warrior Ice Arena, used as the Boston Bruins practice facility.